Joseph Rhakendytes’ Synopsis of Rhetoric: Translation and Commentary

-Rhakendytes’ Synopsis of Rhetoric, the first part of his encyclopedic summary of the four sciences comprising “all knowledge”—or, as he says, all that a statesman needs—occupies 37 folio pages in its best surviving medieval representative (Codex Marcianus Gr.
-529), a text produced in three different hands in the late fourteenth century and the early fifteenth.
-In its only modern edition, Christian Walz’s outdated Rhetores Graeci (9 volumes, 1832–36), it occupies 113 pages.
-The aim of this project is to produce an accessible translation and commentary, and a series of articles, for the use of historians of rhetoric and students of late Byzantine secular culture.
-At this point I am still working on the translation and commentary, which my Summer Fellowship has helped me to advance considerably.
+Rhakendytes’ Synopsis of Rhetoric, the first part of his encyclopedic summary of the four sciences comprising “all knowledge,” occupies thirty-seven folio pages in its best surviving medieval representative (Codex Marcianus Gr.
+529), a text produced by three different hands in the late fourteenth and the early fifteenth century.
+The aim of this project is to produce an accessible translation and commentary and a series of articles for the use of historians of rhetoric and students of late Byzantine secular culture.